trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 To secure the transfer of data, TLS/SSL uses one or more cipher suites.
 A cipher suite is a combination of authentication, encryption, and message authentication code (MAC) algorithms.
 They are used during the negotiation of security settings for a TLS/SSL connection as well as for the transfer of data.

+In the SSL handshake, the client begins by informing the server what cipher suites it supports.
+The cipher suites are usually arranged in order of security.
+The server then compares those cipher suites with the cipher suites that are enabled on its side.
+As soon as it finds a match, it then informs the client, and the chosen cipher suite's algorithms are called into play.

 Various cryptographic algorithms are used during establishing and later during the TLS connection.
 There are essentially 4 different parts of a TLS 1.2 cipher suite:

 - **Key exchange** - what asymmetric crypto is used to exchange keys?<br>